TensorsInRain/TensorsInRain.github.io/Tutorials/Python/AssignementOperators.md

 5
 10
 ```
 Python offers a cleaner way of doing the exact same thing using _assignment operators_.
-If I want to add a number to an already existing variable I can use the addition assignement operator:
+If you want to add a number to an already existing variable you can use the addition assignement operator:

 ``` python
 a = 5